 Interested in volunteering or looking for volunteer opportunities?
 GCA coordinates many programs in which Columbia employees, students and student organizations can become involved.
-These initiatives are coordinated by Junior Benjamin, Assistant Director
+These initiatives are coordinated by Junior Benjamin, Assistant Director, Finance and Special Projects.

 Campus-wide Blood Drives